HomeDing/homeding.github.io/boards/wroom2.md

     "0": {
       "port": 8266,
       "passwd": "123",
-      "description": "Listen for 'over the air' OTA Updates" }
+      "description": "Listen for 'over the air' Updates" }
   },